Services and facilities

-AUT has a number of fono rooms on campus for Pasifika students, which you are welcome to use for studying, group assignments or just relaxing.
+AUT has a number of fono rooms on campus for Pacific students, which you are welcome to use for studying, group assignments or just relaxing.

 City Campus: Applied Humanities - WT104, Engineering - WD406a, Pasifika Student Support Service - WB239.

-North Shore Campus: Health and Environmental Sciences - AE125
+North Campus: Health and Environmental Sciences - AE125

-If you have any queries about access, contact the Pasifika Student Support.
+If you have any queries about access, contact the Pacific Student Support.

 Food outlets on campus - places to eat and drink